39 Fun Things to Do In Leavenworth (Complete Guide!)

 If you have younger children that aren’t old enough to horseback ride, you might enjoy a hayride through the pristine mountain meadows.
 Currently hayrides are being offered at Red-Tail Canyon Farm (about 3 miles north of Leavenworth) for $150 for your group.
 The 30-minute hayride will take you through a draft horse ranch and a tree farm.
 At the end of the ride, you’ll be treated to a home-cooked BBQ.

 The Greater Leavenworth Museum is typically open Fridays through Sundays.
 The museum is located on the second floor right above the Nutcracker Museum.
 (So why not visit two museums while you are there?)
-They also typically offer two different guided walking tours that occur spring through fall: The Railroad & Mill Tour and the Town Tour.
+The museum also typically offers two different guided walking tours that occur spring through fall: The Railroad & Mill Tour and the Town Tour.

 Take a short drive (30 minutes) to Lake Wenatchee.
 There’s all sorts of trails near the lake, including horse trails, bike trails, and hiking trails.
 There’s plenty to do at Lake Wenatchee State Park: boating, fishing, and swimming.
 There are picnic shelters and a playground.
 During the winter, there are groomed trails for cross-country skiing and sledding.